 UCSF Fresno Pediatric Residents receive full departmental support for their projects that includes access to a statistician, IRB analysts, medical library, professional poster design/publication center, and funding to cover costs for a presentation at a regional or national scientific conference.
 Residents receive protected research time of 1 week in their PGY-1 year, and 2 weeks in their PGY-2 and PGY-3 years.

-Research projects range from clinical research to evidence-based advocacy.
-Examples of current and past resident projects include
+Research projects range from clinical research to quality improvement to evidence-based advocacy.
+Examples of current and past resident projects include:

 - A 15-year review of coccidioidomycosis at Children’s Hospital